tmunzer/mist_library/README.md

 The scripts are located in the `scripts` folder.
 They can be used as-is, or customized if needed.
 There is a short desccription at the beginning of each script explaining the purpose of the script, the available options, and how to use it.
 They are also accepting the `-h` option which will display the script help.

+## Clients
+- [import_guest.py](scripts/clients/import_guests.py): Python script import or update a list of Guests from a CSV file into a Mist Org or Mist Site
 ## Devices
 - Common:
     - [rename_devices.py](scripts/devices/rename_devices.py): Python script to rename devices (AP, Switch, Router) from a CSV file.
 The script will automatically locate the site where the device is assigned, and update its name.